wcj365/taichihealth.life/docs/en/_sources/index.md

 and medical researchers from Johns Hopkins University and University of Maryland along with dedicated Tai Chi practitioners and enthusiasts.

-If you are ready to enjoy the health benefits of Tai Chi, please check out our training classes.
+If you are ready to enjoy the health benefits of Tai Chi, please check out our [Tai Chi classes](02.md).

 It is never too late to learn Tai Chi for health and happiness.